avrabie/templating/deployment/readme.md

 ` kubectl apply -f postgres-deployment.yaml `
 ` kubectl apply -f postgres-service.yaml  `

-Check the postgres is running.
+Check the postgres is running, only if the postgres is running then run this `kubectl apply -f liqui-deployment.yaml`
-`kubectl apply -f liqui-deployment.yaml`
+Then wait until the pod is in state: COMPLETED

 You can then enter inside the pod:
 `kubectl exec -it postgres-0 bash`